Paul-Browne/carl.js/README.md

 }
 ```

 So basically whats happening here is that if the class `amazing-carousel` is found in the DOM, then the carousel resources `carousel.css` and `carousel.js` will be loaded.
-Similarly if the class `no-objectfit` is found, then the `object-fit-polyfill.js` will be loaded
+Also if the class `no-objectfit` is found, then the `object-fit-polyfill.js` will be loaded

 You aren't just limited to classes.
 You can also use id's, plain tag names or even data-attribute selectors.
 Basically any valid css selector that would work in a `querySelector()`, like so